 \begin{quote} Paris University has just created a Statistical Institute, where the Faculty of Law and the Faculty of Science will collaborate; its head office will be in the buildings of the Faculty of Law.
-At the same time, the construction of the Institute of Geography on Pierre Curie street, where the Faculty of Science and the Faculty of Literature will fraternize, is being completed.
+At the same time, the construction of the Institute of Geography on rue Pierre Curie, where the Faculty of Science and the Faculty of Literature will fraternize, is being completed.
 When numerous institutes of that kind are truly alive, the word University will no more be only a word, meaning the reunion of several Faculties ignoring each other.
 Several Universities outside Paris have been for a long time, on that point as well as on others, ahead of the University of Paris\footnote{L'Universit\'e de Paris vient de cr\'eer un Institut de Statistique, o\`u collaboreront la Facult\'e de Droit et la Facult\'e des Sciences ; son si\`ege sera dans les b\^atiments de la Facult\'e de Droit.
 En m\^eme temps, s'ach\`event rue Pierre Curie, les b\^atiments de l'Institut de G\'eographie o\`u fraterniseront la Facult\'e des Sciences et la Facult\'e des lettres.
 Lorsque de nombreux Instituts de ce genre seront bien vivants, le mot d'Universit\'e ne sera plus un simple mot, d\'esignant la r\'eunion de plusieurs Facult\'es s'ignorant les unes les autres.
 Certaines Universit\'es des d\'epartements ont, sur ce point comme sur d'autres, devanc\'e depuis longtemps l'Universit\'e de Paris.}. \end{quote}

-In his paper \cite{Meusnier2006} Meusnier observed that at the ISUP the students were trained in four main subjects : demography and economy, actuaries, industrial technique and research, medicine.
+In his paper \cite{Meusnier2006} Meusnier observed that at the ISUP the students were trained in four main subjects : demography and economy, actuarial sciences, industrial technique and research, and medicine.
 The aim of the institute was naturally to teach statistics, with officially both a theoretical and practical point of view.
-Nevertheless, the program during the first years of its existence showed a clear desire of insisting on applications.
-The latter concern a wide range of domains such as finance, political economy, demography, biometrics, public hygiene, foresight, insurance, trading, agriculture, transports, bank, credit or public finances.
+Nevertheless, the program during the first years of its existence showed a clear desire to insist on applications.
+The latter concern a wide range of domains such as finance, political economy, demography, biometrics, public health, prediction, insurance, trading, agriculture, transports, bank, credit or public finances.